-The Minnesota Landscape Arboretum, in the South Metro, is not just a place for trees—the Arboretum caters to all kinds of nature lovers with acres of gardens, cultivated flowers, trees, and vegetables, as well as large natural areas with wildflowers, prairie grasses, and pristine Minnesota landscapes.
-The Visitor's Center has free hands-on activities for children and families, and guided nature walks are available.
+The Minnesota Landscape Arboretum, in the South Metro, is not just a place for trees—the Arboretum has acres of gardens, cultivated flowers, trees, and vegetables, as well as large natural areas with wildflowers and prairie grasses.

-Stillwater is often the top destination picked by Moms—the cute shops, with clothes, art, homewares, and jewelry, plus plenty of places for lunch, and lovely views of the St. Croix Valley make it very appealing.
+Stillwater is often a favorite destination of Moms—the cute shops, with clothes, art, homewares, and jewelry, plus plenty of places for lunch, and lovely views of the St. Croix Valley make it very appealing.

 It's traditionally an activity for Father's Day, but who says that Moms can't enjoy fishing too?
-If your Mom is one of those moms who love fishing or would love to try, the Fishing Opener is May 11.
+If your Mom is one of those moms who love fishing or would love to try, the Fishing Opener is usually before Mother's Day.

-The Minnesota Department of Natural Resources agrees that fishing isn't just for Dads - its Take a Mom Fishing Weekend with events at parks and lakes across the state.
+The Minnesota Department of Natural Resources hosts a Take a Mom Fishing Weekend with events at parks and lakes across the state.
 Moms fishing with their child can fish for free all Mother's Day weekend long.

 Get a fishing license, tips on good places to go fishing, and Fishing Opener events, at the Minnesota Department of Natural Resources website.

 A little-known museum, but one of the finest and most unique collections in Minneapolis.
 TMORA is in South Minneapolis, in a former church, and the grand building is an appropriate backdrop to the works of Russian art, which range from ancient to modern.

 The 2019 Little Earth Mother's Day Powwow is an ideal thing to do with Mom on May 11, 2019, at Cedar Field Park.
 The free Little Earth Mothers Day Powwow celebrates a spirit of community.